Author | Sander Stad (@sqlstad), sqlstad.nl |

 Want to see the Bill Of Health for this command?
 Check out Test-DbaDbLogShipStatus.

-Make sure you're connecting to the monitoring instance of your log shipping infrastructure.
+Make sure you're connecting to the monitoring instance of your log shipping infrastructure, as this is where SQL Server stores the consolidated monitoring data.

 Test-DbaDbLogShipStatus